donnyyou/torchcv/README.md

 ## DataSets with TorchCV
-TorchCV has defined the dataset format of all the tasks which you could check in the subdirs of [datasets](https://github.com/youansheng/torchcv/tree/master/datasets).
+TorchCV has defined the dataset format of all the tasks which you could check in the subdirs of [data](https://github.com/youansheng/torchcv/tree/master/data).
 Following is an example dataset directory trees for training semantic segmentation.
-You could preprocess the open datasets with the scripts in folder [datasets/seg/preprocess](https://github.com/youansheng/torchcv/tree/master/datasets/seg/preprocess)
+You could preprocess the open datasets with the scripts in folder [data/seg/preprocess](https://github.com/youansheng/torchcv/tree/master/data/seg/preprocess)
 ```
-DataSet
+Dataset
     train
         image
             00001.jpg/png